I have received hundreds of questions about soy and women’s health. They include:

 As a mom raising 4 vegetarian kids, and through teaching thousands of patients how to eat healthy, plant-based diets over the past 25 years, including thousands of pregnant women, I’ve done quite a bit of research on the health benefits – and risks — of soy.

 So what’s the deal?
 Is soy healthy?
 Dangerous?
 Somewhere in between?
-Many of you have written me with questions and concerns.
+Many of you have written me with questions and concerns about soy and women’s health.
 I found myself thinking: “Soy veh!
 I’d better write an article!”
 This piece will hopefully dispel your soy-confusion and give you some practical advice on whether and how to eat soy, safely.

 Soy in the Diet